robherring/dt-schema/README.md

 As a developer you normally will not need to write metaschema files.

 Devicetree Meta-Schema files are normal YAML files using the jsonschema vocabulary.

-### *YAML Devicetrees*

-*YAML Devicetrees* files are regular .dts files transcoded into a YAML representation.
-There is no special information in these files.
-They are an intermediate format suitable for the schema validation tools.

-Direct validation of .dtb files is also supported and preferred over YAML DT encoding.
-As the DTB format has no type information within it, the Devicetree Schemas are used for their type information to decode the DT property values.

 ## Usage
 There are several tools available in the *tools/* directory.